Operations on polyhedral products and a new topological construction of infinite families of toric manifolds: A construction on simplicial complexes

 Let $K$ be a simplicial complex of dimension $n-1$ on vertices $\{v_1,v_2,\ldots,v_m\}$ and let $J = (j_1, j_2,\ldots,j_m)$ be a sequence of positive integers.

-\begin{defin} A {\em non-face\/} of a simplicial complex $K$ is a simplex $\tau$ whose vertices are in $K$ but the simplex itself is not.
-It is {\em minimal\/} if $K$ contains any proper face of $\tau$. \nd Let $K$ be as above.
-Denote by $K(J)$ the simplicial complex on vertices
+\begin{defin} A {\em minimal non-face\/} of a simplicial complex $K$ is a sequence of vertices of $K$ which is not a simplex of $K$ but any proper subset is a simplex of $K$. \nd Let $K$ be as above.
+Denote by $K(J)$ the simplicial complex on $j_1 + j_2 + \cdots +j_m$ new vertices, labelled

 \nd with the property that